Contributed by: Doug Webb

 What to do if you have termites in your house

 The warning signs of a termite infestation are easy to miss if you don't know what to look for.
 If you've noticed some of the signs above, chances are, your home may already be infested.
-It can be difficult to get rid of termites on your own, especially if the infestation is already more advanced.
-The best thing you can do is hire a termite control professional to tend to the problem.
+It can be difficult to get rid of termites on your own, especially if the infestation is already advanced.
+The best thing you can do is hire a termite control professional.

-If you're wondering what to do if you find termites, your best bet is to call a professional.
-When you call in termite control professionals, they'll be able to recognize the type of termite in your home, and how far the infestation has progressed.
-They will also be able to help take care of it before the termites cause further damage.
+When you call in termite control professionals, they'll be able to recognize the type of termite in your home, and can develop a plan to help take care of it before the termites cause further damage.

 If you think there are termites in your home, or if you want to prevent future infestations, call Terminix.
-We understand how difficult it is to deal with termites in your home, and how devastating termite damage can be.
+We understand how difficult it is to deal with termites in your home.
+Our trained termite professionals know just how to help.